pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 990 Pain

+The pain in my body for so many hours in front of the pc is giving me problems, I need to solve these pains.

 ##### Day 989 I am tired

 This day I only sleep 3 hours, productive deployments are hard, I need a